DataDog/documentation/content/en/graphing/faq/screenboard-api-doc.md

 ---

 <div class="alert alert-danger">
 This endpoint is outdated.
-Use the <a href="https://docs.datadoghq.com/api/?lang=python#dashboards"> new Dashboard endpoint</a> instead.
+Use the <a href="https://docs.datadoghq.com/api/?lang=python#dashboards">new Dashboard endpoint</a> instead.
 </div>

-The Screenboard endpoint allows you to programmatically create, update delete and query Screenboards.
-[Find more about Screenboard][1].
+The Screenboard endpoint allows you to programmatically create, update, delete, and query Screenboards.
+[Read more about Screenboards][1].

 ## Create a Screenboard